We have a surplus of blog authors at Atlassian, and that makes us lucky.

-A page template – that we’ve set up – appears auto-magically.
+A page template – that we’ve set up – appears automatically.

 So, why use Confluence for blogging and to outline your blog process?

 Sure, you could create an outline in Word.
-Heck, you could even create an outline in email.
+You could even create an outline in email.
 (Don’t do that.)
-And using those tools for a reusable template?
-Fuhgeddaboudit.
+But using those tools for a reusable template?
+Forget about it.

 Confluence helps you centralize this information for easy access by anyone in the company.
 In our example, it means that anyone at Atlassian can find the page “How to write a blog post for Atlassian.”
 All authors can read the guidance and start a new blog draft with the information they need.